TERMS AND CONDITIONS

 Option 1 and 2 guaranteed training courses

 If you pre-pay for the guaranteed training course, the guarantee will only be valid providing you turn up for every lesson or give at least 48 hours notice of cancellation.
-If these rules are not followed, further “free” training after test fail will be at the discretion of Roadcraft.
+If late for the lesson or you do not turn up, you will be expected to pay the cost of the missed lesson as Roadcraft can only book two people in to any training slot and will need to recover the lost revenue caused by turning other trainees away for that lesson.
+If these rules are not followed, training will be withheld and further “free” training after test fail will be at the discretion of Roadcraft.

 Liability for road traffic offences

 You as the rider in control of the vehicle are liable for any road traffic offences including speeding fines and bus lanes fines whilst on a lesson.
 Your details will be passed on to Nottingham City council or the police authority for you to pay the fines.